 Combining all three components of the price adjustment costs, we find that the total cost of price adjustment the company incurred during 1997 was \$1,216,445.00.
-Of this cost, the physical (menu) cost comprise only 3.57%, the managerial cost-23.03%, and the customer costs-73.40 percent.
-Thus, almost three quarters of the total price adjustment costs are accounted for by customer costs, and slightly less than one quarter is accounted for by the managerial "thinking" cost.
-The menu cost component appears negligible in comparison to the other two components.
+Of this cost, the physical (menu) costs comprise only 3.57%, the managerial cost 23.03%, and the customer costs 73.40%.
+Thus, almost three-quarters of the total price adjustment costs are accounted for by customer costs, and slightly less than one-quarter by the managerial "thinking" cost.
+The menu cost component appears negligible in comparison with the other two components.

 IV.
-Managerial, Customer, and Physical Costs of Changing Prices: Relative Measures revenues, operating expenses, gross margins, and net margins.
+Managerial, Customer, and Physical Costs of Changing Prices: Relative Measures

+To assess the relative magnitude of the cost of changing prices, we compare them with the company's revenues, operating expenses, gross margins, and net margins.
 In addition, we present the cost of changing prices per product carried.
 These measures are reported in Table 5.